projectsveltos/sveltos/docs/features/multi-tenancy-sharing-cluster.md

 ---

 # ConfigMap contains a Role which gives
-# full access to namespace human-resource
+# full access to the namespace human-resource
 apiVersion: v1
 kind: ConfigMap
 metadata: